What's Covered Under Personal Property Coverage?

 Off-Premises Personal Property Coverage

-One of the most underutilized aspects of Coverage C is that it follows your belongings wherever you go — not just inside your home.
+One of the most underutilized aspects of Coverage C is that it follows your belongings wherever you go, not just inside your home.

 Your laptop stolen from your car, your luggage lost at a hotel, or your bicycle taken from a rack are all examples of off-premises losses that may be covered.
-However, most standard policies apply a 10% sub-limit for off-premises personal property, meaning only 10% of your total Coverage C limit is available for items not at your primary residence.
+However, most standard policies in 2026 still apply a 10% sub-limit for off-premises personal property, meaning only 10% of your total Coverage C limit is available for items not at your primary residence.

 Example: